The Route: Blencathra | Distance: 8km | Time: 3 Hours

 The ridge was exhilarating despite my inadequate equipment and naivety, perversely I was enjoying myself up high on the flanks of the mountain.
 Then for the first time I saw another hiker.
 This was reassuring as it meant I was not the only nutter out in these conditions.
 As we neared each other I could see he looked a pro with all the correct winter gear for a day in the mountains.
 Full crampons, two technical ice-axes, ski-goggles (not sunglasses!) etc.

 We exchanged pleasantries as is custom in the hills but I could see him looking at my spikes and in a nice way he explained how wild it was on the summit and that there were copious amounts of ice everywhere and that even he had slipped often and found the going dicey.

 I was not perturbed, I knew the summit well and had confidence in my bloody mindedness to reach my goal but I took heed of his advice and preceded with even more caution.

 I continued to slip and self correct then slip once again, the snow became heavier and the visibility less but I pressed on upwards.
-Wading through snow now up to my knees I could almost feel the summit now!
+Wading through snow now up to my knees but I could almost feel the summit within reach!

 Made it!
 I was at last standing on Blencathra’s wintery summit.
 The visibility was near zero and the howling wind was buffeting me so strongly that I found myself kneeling, but still I had made it.
 I was elated but really there was no time to hang around and enjoy what was really a pyrrhic victory because with weather this bad it meant only one thing … I needed to be getting back down and quickly!